-Smoking is the largest single preventable cause of death, killing over 80,000 people annually in England alone.
-This totals more than suicide, diabetes, alcohol and drug related deaths, road traffic and other accidents put together.2 Tobacco is linked to more than 200 diseases and is the primary cause of lung cancer and chronic obstructive pulmonary disease (COPD).
-Moreover, it is the primary reason for the gap in healthy life expectancy between rich and poor as identified by Marmot in his review of health inequalities.3
+Smoking is the largest single preventable cause of death, killing over 78,000 people annually in England alone.
+This totals more than obesity, diabetes, alcohol and drug related deaths and road traffic accidents put together.
+Tobacco is linked to more than 200 diseases and is the primary cause of lung cancer and chronic obstructive pulmonary disease (COPD).
+Moreover, it is the primary reason for the gap in healthy life expectancy between rich and poor as identified by Marmot in his review of health inequalities.

-Figure 1: Source ASH Factsheet: Smoking statistics, illness and death, June 2011
+Figure 1: Source ASH Factsheet: Smoking statistics, illness and death, December 2015

-Total annual deaths in Devon caused by smoking are 1,225 but levels do vary greatly across local authority areas.4 Mortality statistics for Devon are shown in Table 1 on the next page.
+Total annual deaths in Devon caused by smoking are 1227 but levels do vary greatly across local authority areas.
+Mortality statistics for Devon are shown in Table 1 on the next page.

-2 Smoking Statistics: Illness and Death. http://ash.org.uk/files/documents/ASH_107.pdf.
+&lt;sup>1 ASH (2015).
+Smoking Statistics, Illness and Death.
+London: ASH.
+Available from: www.ash.org.uk/files/documents/ASH\107.pdf [Accessed 21 March 2016].

-3 Post-2010 strategic review of health inequalities (the Marmot Review).
+&lt;sup>2 Post-2010 strategic review of health inequalities (the Marmot Review).